google/highway/README.md

 ### Testing

-Continuous integration tests build with a recent version of Clang (running on native x86, or QEMU for RVV and ARM) and MSVC 2019 (v19.28, running on native x86).
+Continuous integration tests build with a recent version of Clang (running on native x86, or QEMU for RISC-V and Arm) and MSVC 2019 (v19.28, running on native x86).

-Before releases, we also test on x86 with Clang and GCC, and ARMv7/8 via GCC cross-compile.
+Before releases, we also test on x86 with Clang and GCC, and Armv7/8 via GCC cross-compile.
 See the [testing process](g3doc/release_testing_process.md) for details.